 The potential for antibody-drug conjugate (ADC) programs to accelerate from early to late stage clinical development highlights the need to establish commercial launch-ready manufacturing early and efficiently.

 Choosing the right contract organization to handle the development and manufacturing of a drug product is of critical importance.
-You’re putting your supply chain, your brand’s reputation, and patient safety in a partner’s hands.
-Here are some tips to increase confidence in your decision and ensure a successful outcome.
+Here are tips to ensure a successful outcome.

 “AbbVie is honored to be recognized once again as a top Contract Manufacturer by Life Science Leader,” said Azita Saleki-Gerhardt, Ph.D., President, Operations.
 “It is a privilege to achieve the top ranking in all six award criteria for the fourth year in a row.
 We are extremely proud of this achievement, as it recognizes our efforts to provide the highest quality and consistent support and services for our partners and their patients.”